supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

    ![](media/logic-1network-create.png)

-### Task 2: Create an Entra Group for authentication of AKS.
+### Task 2: Create an Entra Group for authentication of AKS

 1. In the Azure portal, click on the search blade at the top and search for **Microsoft Entra id** and select **Microsoft Entra id**.